Back to top

 • Mentor junior developers

-• Start specialising in specific areas of web development
+• Begin specialising in specific areas of web development

 • Architect complex systems and lead large projects